ptrgags/chaos-game-3d/logbook.md

 There's so much cool stuff to explore here, and more to add, but I think this is a good stopping point for one weekend.

+### 2022-02-16 New Metadata Extensions

+Recently, `EXT_mesh_features` was split into two extensions: `EXT_mesh_features` (just the feature IDs now) and `EXT_structural_metadata` (just the metadata).
+After this weekend's changes to use custom glTF attributes, this was a lot easier to implement.

+I'm not going to merge this branch for a while though since these extensions are still being implemented in CesiumJS.